dcalab/p4-mapreduce-w17-public/spec/Spec.rst

 Input Partitioning - [Master]
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-To start off the Map Stage, the Master should scan the input directory and divide the
+To start off the Map Stage, the Master should scan the input directory and partition the
 input files in ‘X’ equal parts (where ‘X’ is the number of map tasks specified in the incoming job).
 After partitioning the input, the Master needs to let each worker know what work it is responsible
 for.
 Each worker could get zero, one, or many such tasks.
 The Master will send a JSON message of the following form to each